brianbancroft/annelynndesign/README.md

 ## Branches

-There are two main branches in this repo: `master` and `preview`.
-Both these branches contain the same content except that the preview branch is set up in `gatsby-config` to observe both the content that's published as well as the stuff that's in draft status.
+There are three main branches in this repo: `master`, `develop` and `preview`.
+Both `master` and `preview` contain the same content except that the preview branch is set up in `gatsby-config` to observe both the content that's published as well as the stuff that's in draft status.
+The other branch, `develop`, is just used for a staging server.